Hagbard-Celin/galileo/Readme.md

 7. (Optional) Copy "<install_location>/Galileo/C/LoadGB" to "c:LoadGB".
     Add "Assign Galileo: <install_location>/Galileo/" to "s:User-Startup".
     Replace "LoadWB" with "LoadGB" at end of "s:startup-sequence".

+8. In case of upgrade: The upgrade will make older configuration files load.
+    But all paths that are set in the config will still point to the old locations, and must be updated manually.

+    Warning: Until this is done, you must make sure that the old paths are not valid, least you risk messing up you original install.

 For building the SDK only replace the script in step 3 with "buildme Only SDK".
 This will fill/update the directories "SDK/source" and